ViaVersionMCP/ViaLoadingBase/README.md

 If you just want to talk or need help with ViaLoadingBase feel free to join my [Discord](https://discord.gg/BwWhCHUKDf).

-## Projects where this is used:
+## Projects implementing ViaLoadingBase
 1. [ViaForge](https://github.com/FlorianMichael/ViaForge): Clientside ViaVersion for Forge
-2. [ViaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus): Clientside ViaVersion, ViaLegacy, ViaBedrock and ViaAprilFools implementation with clientside fixes for Fabric
+2. [ViaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus): Fabric mod to connect to EVERY Minecraft server version (Release, Beta, Alpha, Classic, Snapshots, Bedrock) with QoL fixes to the gameplay

 ## Add this to your own project
 build.gradle